-AST - Avalanche Skills Tour - NEW
+AST - Avalanche Skills Tour

 A ski tour where the objective is not just the descent, but exploring the decisions your guide is making at every turn, the Avalanche Skills Tour (AST) is a unique program offered by Blackbird Mountain Guides.
 Much like its sister tour, the Mentored Ski Tour (MST), it is a ski objective that incorporates learning outcomes into a fun ski tour.

 By anticipating and observing the decisions your guide makes, you can hone in on the important factors that affect decision making.
 The choice of objective, where and how the uptrack is set, which observations to make and how to interpret them, and the choice of descent line are all discussed at length while moving through the terrain with the goal of having a rewarding ski descent.